-Four full days of private garden visits hosted by the owners
+Four full days of visits hosted by the owners

 Stunning botanical variety seen at the best time of the year to visit

 Antiquity’s four ‘elements’ – earth, fire, air and water – have long been regarded as the mainstays of life’s natural cycle.
-No-where in the Mediterranean can their contribution to horticulture be seen to such fecund and thrilling effect as on Sicily, particularly around the island’s volcano, Mount Etna.
-Flowering trees, shrubs and plants, olives, vines and citrus groves have all thrived in Sicily’s balmy climate, emerging from the mineral-laden, lava-based soil which has formed from the earth’s gift which has flowed down these slopes over millions of years.
+Nowhere in the Mediterranean can their contribution to horticulture be seen to such fecund and thrilling effect as on Sicily, particularly around the island’s volcano, Mount Etna.
+Flowering trees, shrubs and plants, olives, vines and citrus groves have all thrived in Sicily’s balmy climate, emerging from the mineral-laden, lava-based soil, formed from the earth’s gift which has flowed down these slopes over millions of years.

 We shall be based in Taormina, high on a promontory of Mount Tauro, spectacularly overlooking the Gulf of Naxos and Mount Etna.
-Ionian Greeks left the motherland and settled at Naxos in 734 BC founding Sicily’s first Greek colony.
+Ionian Greeks left the motherland and settled at Naxos in 734 BC, founding Sicily’s first Greek colony.
 Dionysius I of Syracuse destroyed Naxos in 403 BC and its survivors founded Tauromenion.
-Given the strategic importance of its location, Byzantine emperors, Arabs emirs and later Spanish viceroys maintained the city.
-By the end of the nineteenth century Taormina was transformed into a bucolic colony for the ‘gentleman painter’.
-Artists and intellectuals flocked to its Greek remains, shady terraces and extraordinary views.
+Given the strategic importance of its location, Byzantine emperors, Arab emirs and later Spanish viceroys maintained the city.
+By the end of the nineteenth century Taormina was transformed into a bucolic colony for ‘gentleman painters’.
+Artists and intellectuals flocked to its Greek remains, shady terraces and amazing views.

 We shall stay at the 4* Hotel Villa Schuler situated in the historic centre.
 This converted fin de siècle villa is the oldest owner-run hotel in Taormina, still in the family of the original owners.
 The terraced garden overlooks the Gulf of Naxos with the eastern slopes of Mount Eta in the distance.
 Many restaurants, bars and shops are within a five minute walk of our hotel.
 Guests should also note that there are many steps and narrow streets in the town, though little or no vehicle traffic.